zac-poe/web-crawler/readme.md

 Alternatively, `npm install` and then `./web-crawler.js -f yourFile.yaml`

 ## Yaml File
-Define your sequential crawl commands in yaml
+Define your sequential crawler commands in yaml

 ### Commands
 - `Sequence`: list of commands - provides ability to sequentially issue multiple comands of the same type